Connect with others who understand.

 Mesothelioma is cancer of the mesothelium, which lines the inside of the chest, abdomen, and heart and produces a lubricant that allows the organs to move against one another.
 Mesothelium also covers the outer surface of most internal organs.

-Pleural mesothelioma is the most common type of mesothelioma, accounting for 80 percent to 90 percent of cases.
+Pleural mesothelioma is the most common type of mesothelioma, accounting for 80 percent of cases.
 This cancer starts in the pleura, which is the tissue lining the lungs and chest wall.
 The most common cause of pleural mesothelioma is inhaling asbestos fibers.

 Malignant Granular Cell Tumors